patkarlab/NextSeq_MIPS_NextflowMutationDetector/README.md

 Make changes in the run_nextflow.sh with respect to -entry [MIPS]
--bedfile [Your bedfile without .bed extension]
--path of sequences [Samples path]
+--bedfile [Your bedfile without .bed extension] --sequences of sequences [Samples path]

 Run the run_nextflow.sh file using cluster or directly